-The first pill – mifepristone – blocks your body’s progesterone supply from reaching the uterus, causing fetal demise.
+The first drug – mifepristone – blocks your body’s progesterone supply from reaching the uterus, causing fetal demise.
 This pill can be taken at the doctor’s office when prescribed or taken at home.

-The second pill – misoprostol – causes contractions to expel the fetus.
+The second drug – misoprostol – causes contractions to expel the fetus.
 It is typically taken at home 24-48 hours after the first pill.

 You should schedule a follow up exam after the abortion to make sure the procedure was successful and that there are no complications to worry about.
 This should be scheduled about two weeks after your abortion.